Find Grad Schools

 Doctor’s Degrees in Theological & Ministerial Studies

 A doctor's degree in theology is offered at 150 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 35 were from an underrepresented racial-ethnic group.
-Also, 10.3% of theology graduates were international students.
+This degree is more popular with male students, and about 37% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 9.7% of theology graduates were international students.

 Education Levels of Theology Majors

-During the 2020-2021 academic year, 1,586 students earned their doctor's degree in theology.
+During the most recent year for which data is available, 1,936 people earned their doctor's degree in theology.
 This makes it the 18th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in theology at each degree level.